AlbertMietus/DocIdeas.hg/Blog/WebSlides/reveal+md.rst

    (MIT-Licensed) HTML-Framework for easily creating beautiful presentations using HTML ---according to there website.
 It has a nice `live demo <http://revealjs.com>`_ too.

-   I’m going to use it with markdown however.
+   I’m going to use it with markdown however...

-Revealjs and it documentation assumes you speak fluently html, javascript, and are willing to read the code to understand the features.
+Revealjs and its documentation assumes you speak fluently html, javascript, and are willing to read the code to understand the features.
 Or, use the (non open-source) online editor.
 That does not fit to my wishes ...

-However there is an option to use markdown!
+However there is an option to use *markdown*!
 It comes standard with a plugin to handle several dialects [#dialects]_ of markdown [#marked]_.
 And although *md* [#dialects]_ is not *rst*, it is text-based.
 And so easy to maintain.
 Apparently, one can even put in *html-comments* into the *md*-text, to set the “features”.